bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_2.md

 1. **radius (int)** : an int that specifies the radius of the inner-most circle.
 1. **distance (int)** : an int that represents how far apart each circle should be drawn.

-**Your job**: Your job is to use the `make_circle` function that you just created to draw a bullseye (with 4 concentric circles of different colors — you choose the colors).
+**Your job**: Your job is to use the `make_circle` function that you just created to draw a bullseye (with 4 concentric circles of alternating colors).

 **HINT**: you'll have to draw the biggest circle first, or else your big circle will overwrite (occlude) the smaller circles.